Jha-mal/Jha-mal/README.md

-# 👋 Hi, I'm Micheal Olatunji Avoseh!
+# 👋 Hi, I'm Micheal Olatunji Avoseh!🥷

 Welcome to my GitHub profile!
 I’m a **biomedical scientist** passionate about incorporating **data science** to visualize and analyze complex biomedical data.
 My journey combines a strong foundation in molecular biology and genetics with the ever-expanding field of computational data science.
 I’m excited to share my projects and learning experiences with you!

 ---